 Dr. Axel Schechert

-Here you can find informations about Dr. Axel Schechert, Head of Research & Development sugarbeet at Strube.
+Here you can find information about Dr. Axel Schechert, Head of Research & Development sugar beet at Strube.

 Our successful and independent breeding work requires an exact knowledge about plants.
 This includes their genomes and the properties embedded therein, as well as their phenotypical characteristics and physiological modes of function.
 This is why we research independently and are involved in projects in which these fundamentals are further explored.
 We work out new testing and screening methods to be able to safely recognise disease-resistant and qualitatively improved plants.

 Armed with the new insights, we can select plants better and recombine them more accurately.
 We check the success of a crossing with the assistance of genetic and phenotypic markers.
 This is followed by several generations of backcrossing by labor-intensive manual castration and pollination.
 We then select suitable plants and plant lines according to desired breeding objectives.